Andrew McCutchen Player Props: Pirates vs. Phillies

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .262 with 56 walks and 43 runs scored.
+- McCutchen leads Pittsburgh in OBP (.379) this season, fueled by 76 hits.

-- Among the qualified hitters in MLB action, his batting average ranks 57th, his on-base percentage ranks 12th, and he is 99th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 65th in batting average, 12th in on-base percentage, and 100th in slugging.

+- McCutchen has picked up a hit in 52 of 84 games this year, with multiple hits 18 times.

-- McCutchen has had an RBI in 19 games this season (22.9%), including seven multi-RBI outings (8.4%).
-He has also driven home three or more of his team's runs in two contests.
+- McCutchen has driven home a run in 19 games this season (22.6%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.